 Do your research.
 Switch banks.
 Don’t let them take your own money from you.
 Lots of banks allow free withdrawals from other bank ATM’s, you just need to read up and be aware of which banks allow what.

 Alternatively, you could always think ahead and make sure you only withdraw cash at your own bank’s ATM machines.
-Although to be perfectly honest with you, doesn’t sound so feasible to me.

 If you want more tips on how to make savings in your everyday life, check out our post, 10 Everyday Savings Tips.